OMFG5716/meteor-multiapp/README.md

 meteor-multiapp helps you save time by running such multiple apps, and at the same time ensuring MongoDB is shared between them.
 Run once and watch all your apps start up!

+### TODO
+Add a shell script version.

+Add more interactivity and make it a single file version which'll takes CLI arguments for other meteor directories to start